-The Hundertwasser Art Centre with Wairau Māori Art Gallery is a once in a lifetime opportunity to build a unique arts and cultural facility imagined for the city by Friedensreich Hundertwasser.
+The Hundertwasser Art Centre with Wairau Māori Art Gallery is the culmination of a 30 year journey to build a unique arts and cultural facility imagined for the city by Friedensreich Hundertwasser.

-Once built the centre will be a wakahuia, a treasure box, of exemplary artworks from renowned contemporary Māori artists, and original Hundertwasser artworks provided from the collection in Vienna.
-It will be located at the site Hundertwasser chose, on the corner Quayside and Riverside at the town basin.
+The centre is a wakahuia, a treasure box, of exemplary artworks from renowned contemporary Māori artists, and original Hundertwasser artworks provided from the collection in Vienna.
+It is located at the site Hundertwasser chose, on the corner Quayside and Riverside at the town basin.

 More detailed information can be found in our Frequently Asked Questions section.